smartgeber Logo

 Antwort der Redaktion

 The discontinuation of CentOS Linux highlights the evolving landscape of open-source operating systems.
-While some users may feel uncertain, this change also opens up opportunities for new projects and innovations.
-The community-driven nature of open-source ensures that there will always be alternatives and new solutions to explore.
+While some users may feel uncertain, this shift also opens up opportunities for new projects and innovations.
+The community-driven nature of open-source ensures that users will continue to have access to reliable and secure operating systems.

 Last updated 3 mins ago